evcc-io/evcc/README.md

 - `tesla`: Tesla (any model)
 - `default`: default vehicle implementation using configurable [plugins](#plugins) for integrating any type of vehicle

-### Plugins
+## Plugins

 Plugins are used to implement accessing and updating generic data sources.
 When using plugins for *write* access, the actual data is provided as variable in form of `${var[:format]}`.
 If `format` is omitted, data is formatted according to the default Go `%v` [format](https://golang.org/pkg/fmt/).
 The variable is replaced with the actual data before the plugin is executed.

-EVCC supports the following *read/write* plugins:
+EVCC supports the following *read/write* plugins.

+### Modbus

+The `modbus` plugins is able to read data from any Modbus meter or SunSpec-compatible solar inverter.
+Many meters are already pre-configured (see [MBMD Supported Devices](https://github.com/volkszaehler/mbmd#supported-devices)).

+The meter configuration consists of the actual physical connection and the value to be read.

+#### Physical connection

+Three different types are supported:

+- `modbus-rtu`: use this type if the device is physically connected using an RS485 adapter.
+Requires adapter name in `device` and serial configuration `baudrate`, `comset`.
+Example:

+    ```yaml
+    type: modbus-rtu
+	device: /dev/ttyUSB0
+	baudrate: 9600
+	comset: "8N1"
+    ```

+- `modbus-tcprtu`: use this type if the device is physically connected using an RS485/Ethernet adapter.
+Requires adapter address in `uri`.
+Adapter serial configuration must be done directly on the adapter.
+Example:

+    ```yaml
+    type: modbus-rtu
+    uri: 192.168.0.10:502
+    ```

+- `modbus-tcp`: use this type if the device is a grid inverter or other Modbus TCP meter connected via TCP.
+Requires the device address and port in `uri`.
+Example:

+    ```yaml
+    type: modbus-tcp
+    uri: 192.168.0.11:502
+    meter: kostal # "sunspec" or any grid inverter brand name
+    ```

+#### Logical connection

+The meter device type `meter` and the device's slave id `id` are always required:

+    ```yaml
+    type: ...
+    uri/device: ...
+    meter: sdm
+    id: 3
+    value: power
+    ```

+Supported meter types are all supported by [MBMD](https://github.com/volkszaehler/mbmd#supported-devices):

+- RTU:
+  - `ABB` ABB A/B-Series meters
+  - `BE`  Bernecker Engineering MPM3PM meters
+  - `DZG` DZG Metering GmbH DVH4013 meters
+  - `INEPRO` Inepro Metering Pro 380
+  - `JANITZA`  Janitza B-Series meters
+  - `SBC` Saia Burgess Controls ALE3 meters
+  - `SDM` Eastron SDM630
+  - `SDM220` Eastron SDM220
+  - `SDM230` Eastron SDM230
+- TCP: Sunspec-compatible grid inverters (SMA, SolarEdge, KOSTAL, Fronius, Steca etc)

+Use `value` to define the value to read from the device.
+All values that are supported by [MBMD](https://github.com/volkszaehler/mbmd/blob/master/meters/measurements.go#L28) are pre-configured.

+### MQTT

-- `mqtt`: this plugin allows to read values from MQTT topics.
+The `mqtt` plugin allows to read values from MQTT topics.
 This is particularly useful for meters, e.g. when meter data is already available on MQTT.
 See [MBMD](5) for an example how to get Modbus meter data into MQTT.

 Sample configuration:

     ```yaml
     type: mqtt